 WORKSHOP A: TESTIFYING AT PUBLIC HEARINGS*

-REP. TERRIE WOOD: Ranking Member, Executive and Legislative Nominations, Connecticut House of Representatives
+REP. JAY CASE: Ranking Member, Human Services Committee, Connecticut House of Representatives

-BEN SHAIKEN: Public Policy Specialist, Connecticut Community Nonprofit Alliance
+BEN SHAIKEN: Manager of Advocacy and Public Policy, Connecticut Community Nonprofit Alliance

 Now that your bill has been raised for a public hearing, what should you do?
 How important are public hearings?
 How can you maximize the effectiveness of this process?
 Should the lobbyist or the client testify?
 How many people should testify?
 Should they deliver live or written testimony?
 These panelists will give you the inside and outside perspective of what works best and why.